Have an idea for a project or business? Is there a problem you want to solve or an artistic piece you wish to create this summer?

 - Social Impact and Sustainability

 The top chosen proposals in each of these areas will be invited to pitch their idea for 10 minutes to an expert panel of judges made up of alumni, local entrepreneurs, community members and faculty.
 Two projects in each category will be chosen to win.
-Due to limitations imposed by social distancing policies, in 2020 the competition involves students submitting a 4-mins pitch video of their idea.
+Due to limitations imposed by social distancing policies, in 2020 the competition involved students submitting a 4-mins pitch video of their idea.

 Winners receive up to $3,000 for the summer.
 Students will be able to take advantage of office space in Old Stone Mill, Middlebury’s summer room and board, and Innovation Hub mentoring.